pnp/sp-dev-fx-webparts/samples/react-advanced-iframe/README.md

 ### Create a sample PowerApp to test the functions

-First create a new canvas app, then set "Screen1.Fill" to
+First create a new canvas app, then set `Screen1.Fill` to

 ```PowerFX
 ColorValue("#"&Param("bodyBackground"))
 ```

 This will set the background color of the app to the same color as the section in SharePoint.
-Add a new label "Label1" and set the font size to 30.
-Now set it's "Text" Property to
+Add a new label `Label1` and set the font size to `30`.
+Now set it's `Text` Property to

 ```PowerFX
 "Hello "&Param("greeting")